Sky Calendar

 Its quite easy and we love showing guests how to do it on their own devices.

-Bring your own tri-pod or borrow one of ours and have a go.
+Bring your own tripod or borrow one of ours and have a go.

 THE BORTLE DARK SKY SCALE AT DARK SKY HILL OBSERVATORY

 The Bortle dark-sky scale (usually referred to as simply the Bortle scale) is a nine-level numeric scale that measures the night sky’s brightness of a particular location.
 We have shown on the chart what our night sky looks like based on the effect of the Moon.
-We are adjacent the Dark Sky Park so our night skies are as good as it gets for the Siding Spring Observatory that we look directly at from our elevation and vantage.
+We are adjacent to the Dark Sky Park so our night skies are as good as it gets for the Siding Spring Observatory that we look directly at from our elevation and vantage.

 The half moon as photographed from our 9.25-inch telescope.